 The Aquatrust approach to hiring

-“There is no skill or technique to recruiting and getting the right people in our business, but our focus when recruiting is hiring on attitude.
-It just happens to be that we’ve been extremely fortunate with the last three employees that they have a substantial amount of experience and qualifications combined with a fantastic attitude that fits within our culture!”
+“There is no skill or technique to recruiting and getting the right people in our business, but our focus when recruiting is hiring on attitude.”

 Jayjay Pickles, Operations Director